-O. POLICY ON CONTINUOUS ENROLLMENT
+Q. POLICY ON CONTINUOUS ENROLLMENT

-JD students admitted to the School of Law are expected to pursue, without interruption every fall and spring semester, the complete course of study leading to the degree of Doctor of Jurisprudence.
+JD students admitted to the School of Law are expected to pursue, without interruption, the complete course of study leading to the degree of Doctor of Jurisprudence.
 Enrollment in the summer session is optional.
 If students, for good reason, are unable to complete a semester or are unable to return for the next regular semester, they must submit a request for a leave of absence, described below.